-Skin picking disorder, more formally known as excoriation disorder, is considered an obsessive-compulsive related disorder, however it is not obsessive-compulsive disorder.
+Skin picking disorder, more formally known as excoriation disorder, is considered to be a disorder related to obsessive-compulsive disorder, but not an obsessive-compulsive disorder in itself.
 Skin picking can also be a symptom of obsessive-compulsive disorder, so how does one tell the difference?
 First, we’ll talk about the basic diagnostic criteria for each disorder, then we’ll get more specific about how to tell the difference.

 (Diagnostic criteria are taken from the Diagnostic and Statistical Manual of Mental Disorders, 5th edition published by the American Psychiatric Association.)

 1. OCD is marked by the presence of obsessions, compulsions, or both.

 Obsession – Recurrent or persistent thoughts, urges, or images that are intrusive, unwanted, and cause significant anxiety or distress.
 A person attempts to ignore or suppress them or to neutralize them with some other thought or action.
 Actions usually take the form of compulsions.

 Scabs on the scalp are a result of cracks in the skin of the head that bleed and dry.
 The dried blood forms a scab and helps the wound heal.
 Picking at a scab constantly reopens the wound, causing it to bleed again.
 Then it forms another scab.
 It can be tempting to pick at a scab because as it forms, the skin tightens and dries out, drawing your attention to it.
 There are several things you can do to help facilitate quick scab healing.